 Demonstrate a knowledge of the difference between opinion and fact.
 It is not recommended to state opinion as fact.
 SBC Today staff hopes you continue to participate in the discussions and do so in a way that reflects our Savior's love and also magnifies Him.

-Comments should not be longer than the post being commented about!
+Comments should not be longer than the original post!
 Please limit the length of your comment to less than 500 words.
 This does not mean that you can then post consecutive 500 word comments in a string.
 Please do not post an inappropriate amount of consecutive comments.
 If you are found to be doing this you will be banned.

-Enforcement and interpretation of all rules, regulations, and punishment is under the discretion of the moderator of SBC Today.
+Interpretation of all rules, regulations, and punishment is under the discretion of the Moderator of SBC Today.